dartmouth-pbs/psyc161/README.md

 - Team work is encouraged (but contribution ratio will be assessed)

-Possible imposed projects will be listed in the class.
-For any of those types of projects code must be documented (docstrings, code comments), follow style guidelines (flake8 run in .travis.yml), carry unit- and possibly doctests, and submitted via GitHub making Travis-CI happy.
+Suggested projects will be given in the class.
+For any of those types of projects code must be documented (docstrings, code comments), follow style guidelines (flake8 run in .travis.yml), carry unit- and possibly doc-tests, and submitted via GitHub making Travis-CI happy.
 You are most welcome to use materials from previous homeworks, and even review and grab ideas (not cut/pasted code) from code of others.
 You can either clone blank [psyc161-prj](https://github.com/dartmouth-pbs/psyc161-prj) against which you would submit your solution in private, or create a new public git repository on github.